SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Spell Bombardment

 The harmful energy of your spells intensifies.
-When you roll damage for a spell and roll the highest number possible on any of the dice, you add one additional dice roll to the damage.
-You can use the feature only once per turn.
+When you roll damage for a spell and roll the highest number possible on any of the dice, choose one of these dice and add it as the highest number possible to the total damage dealt.